 Cargo weight limits serve two essential purposes.
 First, most roads do not have the structure needed to hold up under too-heavy weights.
 Traveling across them with trucks that exceed that limit regularly can wear down the roads faster or even cause damage to some areas.
 Trucks that exceed FMCSA regulations for weight limits may need to take alternate routes in some areas.

-Second, heavy cargo can increase the damage caused by an accident or even increase the risk of an accident.
+Second, heavy cargo can increase the damage caused by an accident or even increase the risk of a t-bone accident.
 While big trucks have extensive braking systems, truck drivers often struggle to bring their vehicles to a safe stop in an emergency.
 Also, the heavier weight caused by overloading a truck can cause more severe damage to passenger vehicles involved in the accident.
 As a result, trucking companies can face severe violations for exceeding their load limits.

 Maintenance and Equipment Regulations